God in Sikhism: Mysticism

-Mysticism is the experience of becoming one with The Almighty, which SatGuru Nanak Dev Ji states as Sach-Khand (Realm of Truth), where the soul is immersed completely in the Divine Will.
-The primal belief of Sikhi is of the Spirit to get merged into the Divinity.
-As Guru Granth proclaims human incarnation as a chance to meet God and enter into the Mystic Reality.
+Mysticism is the experience of becoming one with The Almighty, which Guru Nanak states as Sach-Khand (Realm of Truth), where the soul is immersed completely in the Divine Will.
+The primal belief of Sikhism is of the Spirit to get merged into the Divinity.
+The Guru Granth Sahib proclaims human incarnation as a chance to meet God and to enter into the Mystic Reality.

 It is a devoted meditation (simran) that enables a sort of communication between the Infinite and finite human consciousness.
-There is, chiefly, the remembrance of God through the recitation of their name and surrendering of the Self to God's presence often metaphorized as surrendering self to the Lord's feet.
-The ultimate destination of a Sikh is to lose his egoism completely in the love of the Lord and finally merge into the Almighty creator.
+There is, chiefly, the remembrance of God through the recitation of their name and surrendering of the self to God's presence, often metaphorized as surrendering one's self to the Lord's feet.
+The ultimate destination of a Sikh is to lose his egoism completely in the love of the Lord and finally merge into him.